silverstripe/developer-docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 ---
-title: Making a Silverstripe CMS core release
+title: Making a SilverStripe CMS core release
 summary: Development guide for core contributors to build and publish a new release
 iconBrand: github-alt
 ---

-# Making a Silverstripe CMS core release
+# Making a SilverStripe CMS core release

 ## Introduction